floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/04-metrics.typ

 In another publication by the same co-author, #citeauthor(<lourenco_silva_2023>) define complexity as the effort required to perform the decomposition, and expand the concept to uniform complexity, which is calculated by dividing the complexity of a decomposition by the maximum possible complexity.

 ==== CPU and memory usage
+// TODO: should be "performance" instead?

 A non-functional metric that is considered by some authors is the CPU and/or memory usage of the microservices.
 #citeauthor(<zhang_etal_2020>) use this metric to evaluate the quality of the microservice decomposition, by predicting the average CPU and memory usage of the microservices.
 The prediction is made based on performance logs collected by executing the monolith application.

 #citeauthor(<quattrocchi_etal_2024>) define operational costs as metric to minimize, which includes communication (network) and data management (CPU and memory) costs.

+#citeauthor(<nitin_etal_2022>) don't utilize the CPU and memory usage directly as a metric, but instead assume the latency and throughput as indicators of performance.

 ==== Modularity